Data-Centric Foundation Models in Computational Healthcare: A Survey: Foundation Models

 Foundation models (FMs) are trained on the excessive-scale, wide-ranging data records towards high-level performance on downstream tasks~\cite{bommasani2021foundation}.
 The key differentiation of general FM to classic deep learning models is on the \emph{scale} of model size and training data.
 First, the success of FMs is built upon the Transformer-style model architecture~\cite{vaswani2017attention}, which can integrate large amounts of information through parallel computing and self-attention mechanisms~\cite{zhou2023comprehensive}.
 Second, FM training data contents normally encompass Internet-scale, multi-modal information with labeled and unlabeled annotations.
 With the information-rich pre-training, FMs exhibit a comprehensive understanding of concepts and their interrelationships, facilitating the application of knowledge to downstream tasks through \emph{adaptation}.

-As a concrete example of FM, large language models (LLMs) are pre-trained on Internet-scale corpora, showing impressive semantic understanding and high-quality text generation~\cite{brown2020gpt3,touvron2023llama,bai2023qwen,openai2023gpt4}.
+As a concrete example of FM, large language models (LLMs) are pre-trained on Internet-scale corpora, showing impressive semantic understanding and high-quality text generation~\cite{brown2020gpt3,touvron2023llama,openai2023gpt4}.
+Recent work also explores reinforcement learning to incentivize reasoning in LLMs~\cite{guod2025deepseekr1_r05}.
+Comprehensive surveys summarize the evolving capabilities, limitations, and evaluation considerations of LLMs~\cite{zhaowx2023surveylanguage_r06}.
+Open-source LLM families are also rapidly progressing, providing practical backbones for domain adaptation and private deployment (e.g., Qwen2.5 and Qwen3)~\cite{any2024qwen25_r33,yanga2025qwen3technical_r34}.
 In particular, LLMs emphasize the engineering design of input context, also known as the \emph{prompt}.
 This design opens the door for human-machine interaction, allowing us to feed various prompt queries into a well-trained FM towards generating desired content or outcomes.

 In this section, we discuss the essential concepts and useful capabilities in the cycle of general FM development, including large-scale pre-training (Section~\ref{sec:fm-pt}), fine-tuning (Section~\ref{sec:fm-ft}), and in-context learning (Section~\ref{sec:fm-icl}).
-These fundamental techniques are valuable to building a healthcare-focused FM.
+These fundamental techniques are valuable for building a healthcare-focused FM.